mlocati/concrete5-integrated-localization/README.md

 to manage locales (only for site administrators and for global locale administrators)

 `/integrated_localization/groups`
-to manage locales (only for site administrators and for global locale administrators)
+to view, join and manage translation groups

+`/integrated_localization/translate`
+to view core and package translations, and to upload new translations